Chart Color Schemes

 Earlville - Bayview Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Earlville - Bayview Heights' population is approximately 8,868 as of November 2025.
-This figure represents an increase of 492 people since the 2021 Census, which reported a population of 8,376.
-The growth was inferred from ABS's estimated resident population of 8,787 in June 2024 and an additional 50 validated new addresses since the Census date.
+This figure represents a growth of 492 people since the 2021 Census, which recorded a population of 8,376.
+The increase is inferred from ABS's estimated resident population of 8,787 in June 2024 and an additional 50 validated new addresses post-census.
 This results in a population density ratio of 1,128 persons per square kilometer.
-Earlville - Bayview Heights' population growth rate of 5.9% since the census is within 1.9 percentage points of the SA4 region's growth rate of 7.8%.
-Interstate migration contributed approximately 38.7% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.
+Earlville - Bayview Heights' growth rate of 5.9% since the census is close to its SA4 region's average of 7.8%.
+Population growth was primarily driven by interstate migration contributing approximately 38.7% of overall population gains.

 Frequently Asked Questions - Population